5eanmcd/Mongo101JS/Indexes and Performance.md

 `db.students.explain().find({ student_name: "Sean"})`

 ## Covered Queries
-A covered query is one which is satisfied entirely with an index and hence zero documents are required to be inspected.
+A covered query is one which is satisfied entirely with an index and hence zero documents are required to be inspected.<br>
 *It may be likely that you have to project out fields in order to ensure Mongo uses a covered query - if there is anu possibility of having to present a value for a key thats not in the index, then Mongo won't just rely on the index and will result in documents being inspected.*

+## Cache - query plans
+One Mongo has selected the winning plan for a given query or query pattern, the winning query is stored in the cache for future use.
+The cache will be updated if there are 1000 writes, index is rebuilt, indexes are added/dropped or finally if the mongod process is restarted.

 If using MMAP, an index will use a BTree to store the indexes and speed up the searches.